-Canine conjunctival neoplasms have a greater propensity for maligancy and local infiltration than eyelid neoplasms and require more extensive surgical excision.
+Canine conjunctival neoplasms are reported to have a greater propensity for malignancy and local infiltration than do eyelid neoplasms, and they require more extensive surgical excision and adjunctive treatment.
 Because recurrence may occur, periodic reexaminations are recommended.

-Corneal and limbal neoplasms are uncommon in dogs and can be confused with nodular fasciitis and proliferative keratoconjunctivitis in Collies.
-Biopsy is often necessary to establish the diagnosis and the specific plan for the best therapy.
+Corneal and limbal neoplasms are uncommon in dogs and can be confused with nodular fasciitis and proliferative keratoconjunctivitis.
+Biopsy is often necessary to establish the diagnosis and the specific plan for the best treatment.
 Limbal or epibulbar malignant melanomas are focal, usually superficial, pigmented masses that extend both onto the cornea and caudally toward the globe’s equator.
-After close intraocular examination (including gonioscopy and B-scan ultrasonography) to detect possible penetration of the sclera, partial to full-thickness surgical excision with scleral grafts, cryotherapy, or laser photocoagulation is usually successful.
+After close intraocular examination (including gonioscopy and B-scan ultrasonography) to detect possible penetration of the sclera, partial- to full-thickness surgical excision, together with scleral grafts, cryotherapy, or laser photocoagulation, is usually successful.
 If intraocular extension occurs, enucleation is performed.

-Secondary uveal adenocarcinomas are relatively infrequent and originate from a number of distant sites.
+Secondary uveal adenocarcinomas are relatively infrequent in dogs and originate from a number of distant sites.
 Other neoplasms, such as transmissible venereal tumor and hemangiosarcoma, may metastasize to the anterior uvea.
-Lymphosarcoma frequently involves the anterior uvea and other ocular structures and may present as bilateral disease.
-Systemic therapy with topical and/or systemic anti-inflammatory treatment for intraocular lymphoma may be attempted using one of several available lymphoma protocols (eg, combination of cyclophosphamide, prednisolone, vincristine, and/or doxorubicin), but dogs with both intraocular and systemic lymphoma have shorter survival times.
+Lymphosarcoma is the most common secondary neoplasm to affect the eye.
+It frequently involves the anterior uvea and other ocular structures and may present as bilateral disease.
+Systemic therapy with topical or systemic anti-inflammatory treatment for intraocular lymphoma may be attempted using one of several available lymphoma treatment protocols; however, dogs with both intraocular and systemic lymphoma have shorter survival times.